rayx/pickhost/README.md

     x86-server = rayx,root@10.64.37.51 #Xeon Gold 5118, 192G RAM
     test-client = rayx,root@10.64.37.182

-As you may notice, a child host's name containing all its ancestor names, separated by '->'.
-The config file generates a list like the following, which shows the relationship visually and helps you to identify a VM quickly.
+As you may notice, a child host's name contains all its ancestor names, separated by '->'.
+With this config file pickhost generates a list like the following, which shows the relationship visually and helps you to identify a VM quickly.

 ![docs/images/parent_and_child.png](docs/images/parent_and_child.png)

-You don't need to keep the entrys in correct order.
+Note that you don't need to keep the entrys in correct order.
 For example, the config file below generates the same list:

     [ARM servers]
     server-5 = rayx@10.64.4.5 #centos 7.4